 However, in 2006 the Government re-awarded the KLIA TAR maintenance contract to AAT through direct negotiation after the previous maintenance contractor failed to perform and maintained the system effectively.
 This time the contract to AAT was eligible for 5 years, from 01 January 2006 to 31 December 2010.
 At the same time Government approved RM2.9 million to assists AAT in the restoring works for KLIA TAR into its original state after having been deprived of proper maintenance for the past 4 years.

-Once again when KLIA TAR maintenance service contract expired, DCA decided to procure the new maintenance contract through an open tender.
+Once again when KLIA TAR maintenance service contract expired, CAAM decided to procure the new maintenance contract through an open tender.

 As such AAT was only given with 6 months extension from (01 January 2011 to 30 June 2011).
 The new contractor that won the KLIA TAR maintenance contract failed to obtain the OEM support as required in the tender within the stipulated time and as a result, its contract was withdrawn.
 The maintenance contract was awarded to AAT through direct negotiation valid for 3 years from 01 March 2012 to 28 February 2015.